xma711/notebook/software_engineering/devOps/phoenix_project_a_book/README.md

 1. identify the constraints.
 	any improvements not done at the constraints / bottlenecks are just an illusion.

-2. make sure the constrait is not allowed to waste any time. it should never wait on any other resource for anything and it should always work on the highest priority commitment.
+2. make sure the constraint is not allowed to waste any time. it should never wait on any other resource for anything and it should always work on the highest priority commitment.

-3. subordinate the constriant .. (??)
+3. subordinate the constraint.. (subdue the constraint?)

 If we don't pay the technical debt, it will come back to bite us, with compound interests.